Ataxia due to abnormalities in the cerebellum may be inherited, acquired, or arise from yet unknown reasons.

 - Electrophysiologic testing (electromyography and nerve conduction velocity testing) if there are signs or symptoms of peripheral nerve dysfunction

-If there is no evidence that the ataxia is inherited, searching for a tumor that may be responsible for indirect (known as paraneoplastic) cerebellar degeneration is important.
+If there is no evidence that the ataxia is inherited and the progression of symptoms is rapid, it is important to search for a tumor that may be responsible for indirect (paraneoplastic) cerebellar degeneration.
 Investigations for tumors in patients with unexplained ataxia usually include CTs of the chest, abdomen, and pelvis in addition to blood testing for paraneoplastic antibodies.
 If a tumor is found, therapy is directed at the primary tumor.
 Successful treatment of such a tumor may improve or retard progression of paraneoplastic cerebellar degeneration, although this is not always the case.

 Signs and symptoms of ataxia may be worsened by: